 I have worked for over 10 years as a picture framer.
 I still frame pictures today, but my client list is now fairly exclusive as I can only do so much and my artwork has become a primary focus.

-I have painted for as long as I can remember, but not often enough, and until 2020 not professionally.
-After a fair few years not producing art to hang on walls, in 2018 I decided to damn well get on with it, and finally produce some art (and stop criticising myself about it) to keep developing, creating, learning and stop telling myself I couldn't do it.
+I have painted for as long as I can remember, but never often enough, and until 2020 not professionally.
+I had finally decided to damn well get on with it, and produce some art (and stop criticising myself about it) to keep developing, creating, learning and stop telling myself I couldn't do it.
 I have always wanted to be an artist, so I had to consider why wasn't I one yet?